-- LOW/MODERATE-BLEED-RISK surgery/procedure: Last dose of apixaban 2 days before surgery/procedure (i.e. skip 2 doses), which corresponds to approximately 3 half-lives elapsed between stopping apixaban and surgery. - HIGH-BLEED-RISK surgery/procedure (includes any neuraxial [i.e., spinal or epidural] anesthesia or procedure): Last dose of apixaban 3 days before surgery/procedure (i.e. skip 4 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping apixaban and surgery.
+- MINIMAL-BLEED-RISK procedure: In patients who require a minor dental procedure, cataract procedure, or minor skin procedure it is likely safe not to interrupt anticoagulation (as is done in warfarin-treated patients) but data to support such practice is lacking.
+An alternative approach would be to hold apixaban on the day of the procedure or, if apixaban is not interrupted, to delay that day's dose for 4-6 hours after the procedure. - LOW/MODERATE-BLEED-RISK surgery/procedure: Last dose of apixaban 2 days before surgery/procedure (i.e. skip 2 doses), which corresponds to approximately 2-3 half-lives elapsed between stopping apixaban and surgery. - HIGH-BLEED-RISK surgery/procedure (includes any neuraxial [i.e., spinal or epidural] anesthesia or procedure): Last dose of apixaban 3 days before surgery/procedure (i.e. skip 4 doses), which corresponds to approximately 4-5 half-lives elapsed between stopping apixaban and surgery.

-Resumption of apixaban 5 mg twice daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than what is for routine post-operative VTE prophylaxis.
+Resumption of apixaban 5 mg twice daily should be done cautiously after major surgery or in patients at increased bleeding risk, as this is a therapeutic-dose which is higher than that for post-operative VTE prevention.